Image 1

 Elevation Profile – 6,200 ft to 7,200 ft

 The trail today ascends gently through lush forests of oak, chestnut, and pine.
 You will cross a few wooden bridges, walk beside mountain streams, and spot birds like the Himalayan bulbul and barbet.
-As you climb higher, the forest opens into a wide clearing — welcome to Samanden, a beautiful farming village surrounded by forest.
+As you climb higher, the forest opens into a wide clearing and welcome to Samanden!
+A beautiful farming village surrounded by forest.
 Spend the evening with your homestay hosts Rupesh Daju and their family, learn about their architecture and way of life, and help them prepare traditional thukpa or kinema (fermented soybean curry).

 Trek Distance – ~5 km round trip